On Purely Data-Driven Massive MIMO Detectors: Proof of Theorem 1

-In the subsequent proof, for simplicity, we assume that the individual antenna feature processing function may take all continuous functions on given domains, following the settings in \cite{azizian2020expressive}.
-This assurance is provided by the universal approximation properties of MLP \cite{cybenko1989approximation,evans2018measure}.
-The proof assumes the output dimension for each antenna is 1 dimension, and it can be readily extended to high-dimensional output scenarios by separately considering each dimension.
+\textbf{Stone-Weierstrass Theorem for Equivariant Functions:} In the subsequent proof, for simplicity, we assume that the antenna feature processor may take all continuous functions on given domains, following the settings in \cite{azizian2020expressive}.
+This assurance is provided by the universal approximation properties of MLPs \cite{cybenko1989approximation}.
+The Stone-Weierstrass theorem presented below serves as the primary mathematical tool in the proof.
+Notably, the Stone-Weierstrass theorem employed here is tailored for equivariant functions \cite{azizian2020expressive}.
+For additional details on other variations of the Stone-Weierstrass theorem, see \cite{timofte2005stone}.